skhumal/GitHubCloneProject/README.md

-"Objective of this task: To practice branching, commiting, and resolving merge conflict."
+"Objective of this task: To practice branching, commiting, and resolving merge conflict." and "Objective: Practice branching and merge conflicts."
 "Modification in main branch."